lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 final case class Get(replyTo: ActorRef[CartState])
 ```

 Note that we have different kinds of replies: `Confirmation` used when we want to modify the state.
 A modification request can be `Accepted` or `Rejected`.
-And `CartState` used when we want to read the state of the shopping cart. `CartState` is not the shopping cart itself, but the representation we want to expose to the external world.
+And `CartState` used when we want to read the state of the shopping cart.
+Keep in mind that `CartState` is not the shopping cart itself, but the representation we want to expose to the external world.

 ### Modelling Events

-Next we define the events that our model will be persisting.
+Next, we define the events that our model will persist.
 The events must extend Lagom's `AggregateEvent`.
-This is import for tagging the events.
-A topic we will cover a little further.
+This is important for tagging events.
+We will cover this topic a little further.

 ```scala
 sealed trait ShoppingCartEvent extends AggregateEvent[ShoppingCartEvent] {